pirafrank/fpiracom/_posts/2019-05-25-speculative-execution.md

 ### Get to know them

- We can group them in the following families:
+ We can group them in the following sub-families:

 **Spectre**